Ergodicity in the linked twist map with oppositely oriented shears: Proof of Theorem 1:

 \begin{enumerate} \item A horizontal segment through $S$ belonging to $\FF\circ\Phi^{m_0}(\gamma^{u}(x))$.
 In this case we get either a vertical segment through $S$ belonging to $\Phi^{m_0 +1}(\gamma^{u}(x))$ or otherwise if there is also a horizontal segment through $S$ belonging to $\Phi^{-n_0}(\gamma^{s}(y))$ then we can guarantee a point of intersection between segments belonging to $\Phi^{m_0 +1}(\gamma^{u}(x))$ and $\Phi^{-n_0-1}(\gamma^{s}(y))$ in which case we are done.

-\begin{itemize}[leftmargin=*] \item[$\mathcal{z}_1:$] All the variables used are defined in the diagram in \cref{fig:inksone3}(a).
+\begin{enumerate}[leftmargin=*] \item[$\mathcal{z}_1:$] All the variables used are defined in the diagram in \cref{fig:inksone3}(a).
 We have a modification of the argument from the previous section, and a situation analogous to part (c) of \cref{fig:second} is dealt with here.
-Initially with a symmetric upper bound on $l_1,l_2$, we set up analogues of \cref{eq:eq32} and \cref{eq:eq36}, in order to ensure a vertical segment through $S$.
+Initially with upper bounds on $l_1,l_2$, we set up analogues of \cref{eq:eq32} and \cref{eq:eq36}, in order to ensure a vertical segment through $S$.
 When either one of $l_1$ or $l_2$ violates this upper bound, we then follow a modified argument.

 Consider a parameter $\kappa$ to be determined later, so that both $l_1,l_3\leq \kappa l$.
 We also note from the geometry that $l_2\leq |L_{\alpha}|l$.